On February 13, 1972, Michel Siffre climbed into a cave in southwest Texas. It would be six months before he saw daylight again.

 The answer is simple, but remarkably underrated in our productivity-obsessed culture: get more sleep.

 The ideas in this article offer a variety approaches on how to get better sleep.
-If you’re looking for more practical strategies on how to create better sleep habits (or better habits in general), then read my free 46-page guide called Transform Your Habits or browse my best articles on behavior change and habit formation.
+If you're looking for more practical strategies on how to create better sleep habits (or better habits in general), then read my book Atomic Habits or browse my best articles on behavior change and habit formation.

 You owe it to yourself to develop better sleep habits.
-Your body and mind will thank you for it.
+Your body and mind will thank you for it.11

 Thanks to Sam Sager for his tireless help researching this article and to Scott Britton for his slideshow on sleep strategies.